Durham University Solar Car: Mechanical design

-The 2017 car from DUEM, simply called 'DUSC', is a heavily modified version of DUSC 2015.
+The 2017 car from DUEM, simply called 'DUSC', was a heavily modified version of DUSC 2015.
 While several aspects (such as the monocoque, powertrain, and wheels) remained unchanged from the 2015 car, changes were made both to improve performance and comply with new regulations introduced for Challenger-class vehicles in the 2017 Bridgestone World Solar Challenge.

-To improve handling characteristics and stability, the car uses a new version of the duolever front suspension.
-While this contributes an overall increase in weight, other changes such as optimizing the trailing arm shape mitigate the effects.
-To reduce drag, wheel covers are used on the existing rims.
+To improve handling characteristics and stability, the car used a new version of the duolever front suspension.
+While this contributed an overall increase in weight, other changes such as optimizing the trailing arm shape mitigated the effects.
+To reduce drag, wheel covers were used on the existing rims.

 Electrical design

-In line with 2017 regulations, the solar array area of DUSC is 4 m^{2} (down from 6 m^{2}) using the same cells as DUSC 2015.
-This feeds the motor (largely unchanged from the previous iteration), as well as a new lithium-ion battery, which represents a significant weight saving.
+In line with 2017 regulations, the solar array area of DUSC was 4 m^{2} (down from 6 m^{2}) using the same cells as DUSC 2015.
+This fed the motor (largely unchanged from the previous iteration), as well as a new lithium-ion battery, which represented a significant weight saving.

 Electronics design

-The car uses a new driver dashboard, allowing the driver to obtain real-time telemetry information directly as well as improving layout and ergonomics.
+The car used a new driver dashboard, allowing the driver to obtain real-time telemetry information directly as well as improving layout and ergonomics.
 Changes were also made to the exterior lights to comply with regulations, increasing indicator and brakelight visibility.